algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 However, we have the possibility of having a Linux environment as BERNARD Max has such an Operating System.
 It will be useful to widen the range of the testing environment.

+Each team will run their own Testing Strategies and will use their own Test Plan document while testing.
+Whenever a product is tested by a team their own strategy will be applied for testing.
+I'd recommend you to check [Team 5's](https://github.com/algosup/2023-2024-project-4-sportshield-team-5/blob/main/documents/quality-assurance/test-plan.md) and [Team 7's]() Test Plan

 ### b.
 Testing Scope

 The main things that will be tested and quality checked during this project will be: